wp-plugins/threewp-broadcast/readme.txt

 Fired after the broadcast loop, before nulling all broadcast data and returning control to the Wordpress save_post function.

 == Frequently Asked Questions ==

+= I need support! =

+The easist way to get my attention is to donate a sum of money and then send me an e-mail.

+If you're not into dontaions, try the support forum to see if other users can help you out.

+= I need Broadcast customized or modified =

+Get in touch with me via e-mail and I'll see if we make a deal.

 = Is php v5.4 really necessary? =